KIN-icon-Frome-Hire-to-Retire

 Factors affecting Psychosocial Health and Wellbeing

 Several psychological and social factors impact the health and wellbeing of an organisation.
-Firstly, psychological and social support is vital for the individual worker; workplaces should foster a supportive atmosphere and dialogue about mental health and well-being between colleagues and management.
+Firstly, psychological and social support is vital for individual workers.
+Additionally, workplaces should foster a supportive environment and offer opportunities for colleagues and management to discuss mental health and well-being.

-Your organisational culture lays the foundations for the health, wellbeing and social structure of a business and its personnel.
-Companies that work to improve and foster a positive organisational culture contribute to a psychosocially safe work environment.
+Your organisational culture lays the foundations for your business’s health, wellbeing, and social structure.
+Companies that work to improve and foster a positive organisational culture that prioritises mental and physical wellbeing create a more psychosocially safe work environment.

-Other risk factors that influence workplace health include workload, work/life balance, respect and courtesy, recognition and constructive feedback, psychological and physical safety, and clear expectations and leadership.
-The absence of psychological support, positive work culture and the aforementioned work-related factors can cause:
+Other work-related risk factors that influence psychosocial health include workload, fatigue levels, work/life balance, respect and courtesy, recognition and constructive feedback, psychological safety, physical safety, protection from bullying or harassment, and clear expectations and leadership.
+The absence of psychological support, poor work culture and the aforementioned work-related factors can cause:

-- Strain (inducing headaches, fatigue, anxiety and burnouts);
+• Strain (inducing headaches, fatigue, anxiety and burnout);

 Effectively Managing the Psychosocial Wellness of a Workplace

 Under Work Health and Safety (WHS) law, employers are required to identify and establish work practices to address potential hazards, risks, and actions that may cause incidents in the workplace; this includes events affecting the mental health of current workers and those returning to work.
-Employers must actively work to eliminate or reduce such hazards and risks.
+Employers must actively work to eliminate or reduce such hazards and risks or face workers’ compensation claims.

-Workplace systems and policies can be implemented to mitigate these issues and improve psychological and social health by monitoring work environment conditions and employees’ health (physical and psychological).
+Workplace systems, policies and training can be implemented to mitigate these issues and improve psychological and social health by monitoring work environment conditions and employees’ health (physical and psychological).
+These may include access to an employee assistance program or counsellor, training for new managers in conflict management and effective leadership practices, workload monitoring, and confidential procedures for reporting bullying or harassment.
 Senior management, in particular, is best placed to establish practices and procedures to develop a positive psychosocial culture, which will ultimately impact employees’ work experience.

 How KINNECT can help